-Being Featured=An Explosion of Downloads and Subscribers
+Being Featured in the Podbean App=An Explosion of Downloads and Subscribers

 We always hear from podcasts about their growth in downloads and subscribers after being featured.
 Today, we’re going to share a case study with specific numbers.
-The Secret Room podcast was featured in the Podbean recommended banner for a little over a week.
+The Secret Room podcast was featured in the Podbean app recommended banner for a little over a week.
 Here is what Ben Hamm, co-host of The Secret Room, had to say:

 I’ve been so lucky to receive advice and support from other podcasters.
-In return to the community I’m delighted to pull back the curtain on the impact being featured on Podbean had on Secret Room downloads.
+In return to the community I’m delighted to pull back the curtain on the impact being featured on the Podbean app had on Secret Room downloads.
 People should note that while being featured is a key part of the puzzle, you also have to have compelling artwork to get those click throughs to your show, and great content to retain ears.